Snowflake-Labs/sfguide-build-ai-app-using-nvidia-snowpark-container-services/README.md

 ```

 ##### Model Generator Explained
+Follow these 5 important steps
+1. Create Folders to download model from huggingface and a folder for storing the generated model.
+2. Git Clone llm model to Blockstorage folder
+3. Generate new model that is shrunk for A10G(GPU_NV_M) into the Blockstorage folder
+4. Create Soft links of the "ensemble" and "trt_llm" folders to the root /model-store folder.

 ```
 # makes directory for the model download from huggingface in the blockstorage we mount on snowpark container service